OUR PHILOSOPHY & VALUES

 Johnstons of Elgin constantly strives to increase energy efficiency and reduce CO2 emissions and waste, both by implementing new technologies and by instituting best practice within the company.
 Some of the environmental initiatives we have instituted within the company so far include the following:

-- Our mail-order brochures are printed on paper sourced from FSC-certified supplies,and mailed in 100% compostable packaging
+Our direct mail brochures are printed on paper sourced from FSC-certified supplies,and mailed in 100% compostable packaging.

-- The Johnstons of Elgin repair service means customers can enjoy wearing our garments for longer
+Johnstons of Elgin’s collaboration with knitwear repair, revive and recycling company Cashmere Circle means our customers can enjoy wearing our garments for longer.